Spread the love

 Porto is a port city in Portugal that was founded by the Dutch in the 16th century.
 The city was an important trading hub for centuries, and its port was a major point of entry for Dutch traders and settlers.
 Porto’s distinctive architecture reflects its Dutch past, and the city is home to some of Portugal’s most important maritime attractions, such as the Naval Museum, which chronicles the city’s maritime history.

-See also Enjoy the Natural Beauty of South Australia’s Coastal Towns
+See also Exploring the Best Coastal Towns in Europe

 Lisbon